-Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an environmental or social objective, provided that this investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that this investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of •• Yes •0 \checkmark No It will make a minimum of sustainable investments with an environmental objective:% char objec minir comotes Environmental/Social (E/S) acteristics and while it does not have as its ctive a sustainable investment, it will have a mum proportion of 0.50% of sustainable stments in economic activities that qualify as environmentally sustainable under the EU Taxonomy √ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy V with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy l make a minimum of sustainable investments a social objective:% lt pro with a social objective omotes E/S characteristics, but will not make sustainable investments.
+That Regulation does not include a list of socially sustainable economic activities.
+Sustainable evenomic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.